 The PhD programme is to be completed under supervision.
-In other words, the PhD student is entitled to receive supervision and is obliged to receive supervision.
+The PhD student is both entitled to receive supervisionand obliged to receive supervision.

-A principal supervisor and up to three project supervisors or co-supervisors are to be appointed for every student.
+A principal supervisor and up to three project supervisors or co-supervisors are appointed for every student in connection with the head of the PhD school´s approval of the enrollment of a student.

-On its own initiative or following an application from the PhD student, the PhD school may:
+On its own initiative or following an application from the PhD student, the PhD committee may:

 1) Appoint other supervisors, who must be qualified within the relevant field.